GoekhanDev/musicplayer/README.md

 ### Main Page

-Mainpage gives you selection of song, a search option and a clear view of what song is playing.</br>
+Mainpage gives you a selection of songs, a search option and a clear view of what song is playing.</br>
 Underneath the mainpage are the controls like any other music player start, pause, forward, backward, set duration, set volume.

 ### Download Page